 The Device Settings screen (Settings > Device) enables you to control display settings and lock the screen for cleaning.
-Supervisors can configure instrument sounds and enable and disable power-off alarms for the external alarm connectors.
+Supervisors can configure instrument sounds, enable or disable power-off alarms for the external alarm connectors, enable or disable the use of the HistoCore I-Scan, and lock the monitor screen for cleaning and maintenance.